docusign/sfdc-recipe-rest-create-envelope/README.md

 ### 7. Salesforce Remote Site Settings:
 - Add '	https://account-d.docusign.com' as a Remote Site URL in your Salesforce instance.
-- DocuSign or Salesforce managed package already adds 'https://demo.docusign.net' as a Remote Site URL.
+- DocuSign eSignature for Salesforce managed package already adds 'https://demo.docusign.net' as a Remote Site URL.
 - Both thes URL's should be present under Remote Site settings for the integration to work as expected

 ### 8. Access Token Demo: